hfp/libxs/documentation/libxs_str.md

 ```

 Word-level fuzzy matching.
 Counts how many words in `a` (or `b`)
-appear in the other string (case-insensitive, symmetric).
+have a match in the other string, where two words match if one
+begins the other (case-insensitive), e.g., `Prod` and `Product`.
+The result is the smaller of both counts (symmetric).
+A word
+starting with `[` ends the words of its string (device IDs).
 Optional `delims` define word separators (default: space, tab,
 semicolon, comma, colon, dash).
 Optional `count` receives the
-total word count of the larger string.
-Returns -1 for invalid input.
+word count of the string with more words.
+Returns -1 for invalid
+input.

 ## Word Difference